Skip to main content

 Luckily for indoor gardeners, sago palms don’t have any specific issues with pests or diseases.
 Scale and spider mites are always a concern (as they are with most houseplants) and can be taken care of with a natural insecticidal soap that’s safe to use on houseplants.
 Natural insecticides should always be used first before resorting to harsher chemicals that could have other adverse effects.

-If your sago palm is infected with scale or spider mites, you’ll be able to identify them due to discoloration and damage to the foliage, as well as tiny bugs on the fronds.
-To help prevent infestations in the future, make sure your sago palm has enough humidity and airflow in its environment.
+If your sago palm is infected with scale or spider mites, you can identify them due to discoloration and damage to the foliage, as well as tiny bugs on the fronds.
+To help prevent future infestations, ensure your sago palm has enough humidity and airflow in its environment.

 Common discoloration